 - We advise you to exercise a high degree of caution in Kosovo because of the threat of politically-motivated violence.
 Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.
 See Safety and security.

 - The overall security situation in Kosovo is generally calm but in recent months there have been anti-government protests mainly in Pristina and Gjakova.
 Protests in Pristina can turn violent, as they did most recently on 9 January 2016.
-Plans for further anti-government demonstrations for Kosovo Independence Day on 17 February have been announced.

 - You should avoid all public gatherings, political rallies, demonstrations and protests as they may turn violent.